 While a specific amount can’t be given until the doctor evaluates your case, Discseel™ generally costs less than 25% of what a spinal fusion would cost.

 Pauza Discseel™ is not currently covered by insurance.

 That’s okay and is a situation that many of our patients are in.
 They’ve had prior surgery, they’ve had fusions, and they’ve had metal inserted into their backs.
 That’s what we work with, and our goal is to help you have a pain free life.

 The cushions in the low back are called discs, and the disc is the most common cause of low back pain.
-We know that the discs can be injured, degenerate, bulge, and herniate.
-These conditions need to be corrected, and the best way to correct them, is to correct them naturally, not to add hardware, plates, rods, or screws.
+We know that the discs can be injured, degenerated, bulged, and herniated.
+These conditions need to be corrected, and the best way to correct them is to correct them naturally - not to add hardware, plates, rods, or screws.
 In the long term, these do not help the patient.

 Pauza Biologic Treatment